Posted On: February 26, 2026

 • Take immunosuppressants for an organ transplant or autoimmune disease

-How to Treat Tuberculosis
+How Tuberculosis Spreads

 Tuberculosis primarily spreads through respiratory droplets from an individual with an active pulmonary infection when they cough, sneeze, or vocalize.
 If someone has a tuberculosis infection that doesn’t include their lungs, it’s usually not contagious.